sifi727/TripCo/team/sprint2.md

 *Describe the solution based on the completed epics and list the epics below.*

-* *User: I want to supply my own units for the distances:  We added two input fields when the `user defined` button is active.
+* *90 User: I want to supply my own units for the distances:  We added two input fields when the `user defined` button is active.
 We also added an uplooad file feature for the user to upload their own Trip TFFI object*
 *

 #### Incomplete epics in Sprint Backlog